skycoin/User-Manuals/Optimizing the Security of your Skywallet.md

 Following are some recommendations to backup and store your Seed safely:

 * **Do not Store the Seed in an electronic device.
-Because storing a Seed in an electronic device effectively nullifies the security it ensures, as the electronic device can potentially be hacked by an attacker, thereby giving access to your Seed.**
+Because saving a Seed in an electronic device effectively nullifies the security it ensures, as the electronic device can potentially be hacked by an attacker, thereby giving access to your Seed.**
 Hence it is recommended to store the Seed in a paper or a notebook which can then be stored in a safe place that is inaccessible to any unauthorized person at the same time not prone to any accidents.
 **The only instance when the Seed is entered into a computer is when you are restoring the backup of your Wallet**, in that case, the Skywallet and Desktop Wallet process the Seed in a secure way which ensures that a third party will not gain access to your Seed.
 The process is explained in detail in the section (Restore Backup)[https://github.com/skycoin/hardware-wallet/wiki/Restore-configuration].
-**NOTE - It is recommended to utilize the Seed recovery sheet provided in your Skywallet package to store the backup of your Seed.**

 * Create multiple copies of the Seed and store it in separate locations.

 * Make sure to inform of at least one location of the Seed to your immediate family member(s) as a precaution in case of an emergency.

 * You can also go for splitting up the Seed in parts to store it in different locations or to have a cipher code for the words in the Seed.
-However, both these methods have a risk factor and are not recommended approaches, unless you are ready to take the risk.
+However, both these methods have a risk factor and are not recommended approaches unless you are ready to take the risk.